-To add annotations to a picture, click on it in the thumbnail grid and then go to Preview mode (keyboard shortcut P) or Filmstrip mode (keyboard shortcut F).
+To add annotations to a picture, click on it in the thumbnail grid to open it on the Asset Details page.

 When hovering over the preview, click on the Annotations icon to start adding annotations to the image.